luccaugusto/Arroiz/README.md

 ### backup
 Backup important directories to directory specified.
  Exits if no directory was specified.
-Exits if the specified directory doesn`t have space for backup run `backup` for help
+ Exits if the specified directory does not have space for backup run `backup` for help

 ### batsinal
 Notifies via notify-send when battery is bellow 10%,